Septic and Sewer Disclosure

 Understanding Septic vs. Sewer Systems

-Septic and sewer systems represent two fundamentally different waste disposal methods.
-Understanding the distinction helps you provide accurate septic and sewer disclosure to prospective buyers.
-Additionally, each system type has unique maintenance requirements and potential problems requiring disclosure.
+Septic and sewer systems are two different waste disposal methods.
+Understanding the difference helps you provide accurate septic and sewer disclosure to buyers.
+Each system type has unique maintenance needs and potential problems requiring disclosure.

 What Is a Septic System?

 A septic system is a private wastewater treatment system serving individual properties.
-These systems collect, treat, and dispose of household waste on-site without municipal connections.
-Additionally, septic systems consist of septic tanks, distribution boxes, and drain fields.
+It collects, treats, and disposes of household waste on-site without a municipal connection.
+Septic systems consist of a septic tank, distribution box, and drain field.
+They require pumping every three to five years, and property owners bear full responsibility for operation, repairs, and compliance.

 What Is a Sewer System?